Open Accessibility Menu

 School-based psychiatry care presents a unique opportunity to intervene, eliminating significant barriers to access – including transportation.
 Other benefits include less class time missed, less work time missed for parents and caregivers, and more opportunity for collaboration between school staff and mental health professionals.

-School-based psychiatry is currently being piloted in a few select schools and is an important part of the ThriveKids program that Manning Family Children's plans to expand in the future.
+School-based counseling is available in select schools and is an important part of the ThriveKids program that Manning Family Children's plans to expand in the future.

 Mental and behavioral health services span virtual care, in-school screenings, case management, and professional development for school team members.